Preheat the oven to 350 degrees F. Line a 14-inch round baking pan with parchment and spray with cooking spray.

 For the pizza: In a medium bowl, whisk

 .
+Sprinkle over the dough.
 Bake until the cookie is brown at the edges, 12 to 18 minutes.
 Transfer to a wire rack to cool completely.

 Meanwhile, make the raspberry drizzle

 and pinch of salt in a blender

 or food processor